 Dear Friends and Neighbors:

-That’s it for now.
-As always, let me know if I can help.
+That’s all for now.
+As always, let us know if we can help.